All Episodes

 They have no interest in you.

-This isn't the speech, this is me talking.
+This is me talking.

-Things that take away from your freedom and give those freedoms to the state so that the state becomes the centralized power.
+Are the things that the politicians are pushing forward things that take away from your freedom and give those freedoms to the state so that the state becomes decentralized power, not you, not empowering you, but taking away from your power, making you dependent and making them powerful.

 If that's the case, you should wake up and walk away from those people.

-While a sheep blindly give over their freedom and ultimately their lives, not to get something greater, but they give over their lives to oppression.
+The wolves, back to the speech, the wolves use the knowledge and experience of the sheep like rungs on a ladder to increase their positions and stature, while the sheep blindly give over their freedom and ultimately their lives, not to get something greater, but they give over their lives to oppression.

 Don't you see that's what's happening on a daily basis here?

-When we talk later, a little bit later in the hour, when we talk about the reality of all these promises and all this these things, these ideas that people show up with, these socialists and communists that are in our government now, and you think that you're going to get something, you're going to get oppressed.
+When we talk later, a little bit later in the hour, when we talk about the reality of all these promises and all these things, these ideas that people show up with, these socialists and communists that are in our government now, and you think that you're going to get something, you're going to get oppressed.

 History shows it.